Dario-Lloshi-Development-LLC/NurMakkah/docs/project_analysis.md

-# Hajj App Project Analysis
+# Nur Makkah Project Analysis

 ## Current State

-Based on the extracted files and documentation, the Hajj App project appears to be an Android application with map functionality that has already been implemented and fixed.
+Based on the extracted files and documentation, the Nur Makkah project appears to be an Android application with map functionality that has already been implemented and fixed.
 Here's what I found:

 ### Project Structure
 - **Android Application**: Built for Android SDK 31 with minimum SDK 21